 This can take the form of exclusive rewards and benefits, a draw for 69% of Emirati shoppers.
 But 43% also said having their own personal advisor for purchases would encourage higher, more frequent spending.

-So if you want customers to connect with your brand in the UAE, make sure your CRM is effective and highly personalized, and that your website offers the best possible experience for your brand.
-If you’re a fashion brand, consider providing some kind of product advice functionality on your website, too.
+So if you want customers to connect with your brand in the UAE, make sure your CRM is effective and highly personalized, and that your website offers the best possible experience of your brand.
+If you’re a fashion brand, provide some kind of product advice functionality on your website too.

 The UAE is a ready-made market for luxury brands – wealthy citizens and tourism are big drivers for the sector.

 So who’s getting it right in the UAE?
-Take a look at Tesla.
+Tesla are a great example.

-When they launched their flagship Model S and X cars, they also opened a pop-up shop in Dubai Mall, a Tesla Ranger support service and service center.
+When they launched their flagship Model S and X cars, they also opened a pop-up shop in Dubai Mall, a Tesla Ranger support service and a service centre.
 This tapped into UAE consumers’ love of malls and provided the excellent customer service they demand.

 And Tesla took things even further.
-Elon Musk invested millions into the UAE’s infrastructure for electric cars, positioning the brand at the vanguard of the future and affording it a luxury status.
+Elon Musk invested millions into the UAE’s infrastructure for electric cars, positioning the brand at the vanguard of the future and affording it a luxurious status.

 The brand also added 50 cars to the limo fleet of taxis in Dubai to show off their luxury credentials.
 The result?
 They’ve been a huge hit with consumers, clocking 64,000 trips in just six months.